-In contrast to areas with perennial flow, the recovery of streamside areas subjected to annual dewatering requires monitoring.
+The recovery of streamside areas subjected to annual dewatering requires monitoring.
 Plant stress in the late summer and fall is evident in portions of the river that go dry.
 In these areas, streambanks can exhibit unstable characteristics during high flows, such as sudden bank collapse, because of the lack of healthy vegetation that would ordinarily provide stability.
 The drought that began with Water Year 2013 (beginning October 2012) and ended in Water Year 2016 is an ongoing concern because of the past history of channel erosion and bank instability after severe droughts in 1976-77 and 1987-1991.
 Impacts to streamside vegetation can manifest themselves for several years even after the end of a drought.